BxCppDev/Bayeux/doc/InstallationReports/Cadfaelbrew/Xubuntu14.04-a/cadfaelbrew_xubuntu14.04-a_report-2016-06-23.rst

 ===================================================================
-Installation report for CadfaelBrew on Xubuntu Linux 14.04 (LTS)
+Installation report for Cadfaelbrew on Xubuntu Linux 14.04 (LTS)
 ===================================================================

 :Author: F.Mauger
 :Version: 0.2
 :Contact: mauger@lpccaen.in2p3.fr
-:Date: 2016-06-23
+:Date: 2016-05-26

 This note  explains the Cadfaelbrew installation  procedure on Xubuntu Linux 14.04 (LTS) (64-bits).
 Cadfaelbrew is a package manager, derived from the  Linux/Homebrew projects.
 It allows  you to  install various software *formulas*.
-Thanks to the generic ``brew`` utility, you will be able to  install the *Cadfael* formula which  includes Boost, CAMP, CLHEP, ROOT, Geant4...  that is  all the software you need to run Bayeux and the  SuperNEMO software.
+Thanks to the generic ``brew`` utility, you will be able to  install the *Cadfael* formula which  includes Boost, CAMP, CLHEP, GSL, ROOT, Geant4...  that is  all the software you need to run Bayeux and the  SuperNEMO software.
 Other formulas can  also be added (Bayeux, Falaise...).
 This is out of the scope of this document which concentrates on the installation of the basic layer of Cadfaelbrew and Cadfael formulas.

-CadfaelBrew is hosted at https://github.com/SuperNEMO-DBD/.
+Cadfaelbrew is hosted at https://github.com/SuperNEMO-DBD/.

-Ben Morgan (Ben.Morgan@warwick.ac.uk) is  the developper and maintener of CadfaelBrew for the SuperNEMO collaboration.
+Ben Morgan (Ben.Morgan@warwick.ac.uk) is  the developper and maintener of Cadfaelbrew for the SuperNEMO collaboration.

 .. contents::